aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/creating-subtotals/applying-subtotal-and-changing-direction-of-outline-summary-rows-below-detail/_index.md

 type: docs
 weight: 100
 url: /cpp/applying-subtotal-and-changing-direction-of-outline-summary-rows-below-detail/
-description: Learn how to apply subtotal and change direction of outline summary Rows below Detail by using the Aspose.Cells for C++ API.
+description: Learn how to apply subtotal and change the direction of outline summary rows below detail by using the Aspose.Cells for C++ API.
-keywords: Apply subtotal, Add subtotal, change direction of outline summary Rows below Detail, change direction of outline summary Columns to right of Detail, Create subtotal and change direction of outline summary Rows below Detail
+keywords: Apply subtotal, Add subtotal, change direction of outline summary rows below detail, change direction of outline summary columns to right of detail, Create subtotal and change direction of outline summary rows below detail
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-This article will explain how to apply Subtotal to data and change the direction of Outline Summary Rows below Detail.
+This article will explain how to apply Subtotal to data and change the direction of outline summary rows below detail.

 You can apply Subtotal to data using the [**Worksheet.Cells.Subtotal()**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/subtotal/) method.
 It takes the following parameters:

-- **CellArea** - The range to apply subtotal on
+- **CellArea** – The range to apply subtotal on
-- **GroupBy** - The field to group by, as a zero-based integer offset
+- **GroupBy** – The field to group by, as a zero-based integer offset
-- **Function** - The subtotal function.
+- **Function** – The subtotal function.
-- **TotalList** - An array of zero-based field offsets, indicating the fields to which the subtotals are added.
+- **TotalList** – An array of zero-based field offsets, indicating the fields to which the subtotals are added.
-- **Replace** - Indicates whether to replace the current subtotals
+- **Replace** – Indicates whether to replace the current subtotals
-- **PageBreaks** - Indicates whether to add page break between groups
+- **PageBreaks** – Indicates whether to add page break between groups
-- **SummaryBelowData** - Indicates whether to add summary below data.
+- **SummaryBelowData** – Indicates whether to add summary below data.

-Also, you can control the direction of Outline **Summary rows below detail** as shown in the following screenshot using the `Worksheet.Outline.SummaryRowBelow` property.
+Also, you can control the direction of outline **summary rows below detail** as shown in the following screenshot using the `Worksheet.Outline.SummaryRowBelow` property.
 You can open this setting in Microsoft Excel using **Data > Outline > Settings**.

 ![todo:image_alt_text](applying-subtotal-and-changing-direction-of-outline-summary-rows-below-detail_1.png)